SkyworksSolutionsInc/fplib/README.md

 Other commercial tools are likely to work, but Verilator does not support fplib due to [this long-standing issue](https://github.com/verilator/verilator/issues/1593).

+## Licensing and Contributions

 This project is provided under the terms of the Apache V2.0 license, which allows for commercial, closed-source use.
 See the LICENSE file for more info.

-Pull requests to support additional tools / bug fixes / new features are welcomed.
+Please file an issue to report any bugs.
+Pull requests to support new features or fix issues are very welcomed.
+Potential areas of improvement include:

+- Expand the list of operations, e.g. right/left shift (divide/mult by powers of 2), three operand add/mult/sub
+- Add option for rounding instead of truncating LSBs (floor)
+- Improve array support (e.g. add/mult/sub/resize for sfp_arr / ufp_arr)
+- Improve test bench (check clipping bit)
+- Check comptaiblity with other vendor tools (Synopsys, etc.)

 ## Motivation